NiteshRamola/vercel/README.md

 ## Overview

-This project is designed to streamline the deployment of React projects from a GitHub repository.
-It consists of three services: `api-service`, `build-service`, and `s3-reverse-proxy`.
-The `api-service` and `s3-reverse-proxy` are containerized using Docker, and a Docker Compose file is provided to run these services together.
-Additionally, the `build-service` is deployed on Amazon ECS (Elastic Container Service) and is triggered when the `api-service` makes a specific call.
+This project is designed to streamline the deployment of frontend projects (React, Angular, etc.) from public repositories of version control platforms(Github, Bitbucket, etc.).
+It consists of three services: api-service, build-service, and s3-reverse-proxy.
+The api-service and s3-reverse-proxy are containerized using Docker, and a Docker Compose file is provided to run these services together.
+Additionally, the build-service is deployed on Amazon ECS (Elastic Container Service) and is triggered when the api-service makes a specific call.

+### Note:

+The frontend project to be deployed must include an npm run build command in its package.json file to ensure a successful build process.

 ### Project Functionality

-The primary functionality of this project is to accept a GitHub URL of a React project through the `api-service`.
+The primary functionality of this project is to accept a GitHub URL of a frontend project through the `api-service`.
 Upon receiving the GitHub URL, the `build-service` is triggered on Amazon ECS.
-This service initiates the build process for the specified React project and provides a deployed URL.
+This service initiates the build process for the specified frontend project and provides a deployed URL.
 The `s3-reverse-proxy` service acts as a reverse proxy, forwarding requests to an S3 bucket to serve the build of the project.

-This streamlined process allows users to easily deploy their React projects by providing a GitHub URL, and the project takes care of the necessary build and deployment steps.
+This streamlined process allows users to easily deploy their frontend projects by providing a GitHub URL, and the project takes care of the necessary build and deployment steps.

 ## Services